Shopping cart

 To play melodies, songs, and solos on the harmonica, you’ll use an embouchures (ahm-boo-shoors), or way of applying the lips and tongue to a wind instrument.
 In order to play single notes, numerous kinds of embouchures (mouth shape) are most commonly used:

-Standard Tongue block
+Standard Tongue Block

 This embouchure is favoured by many skilled players, as there are many effects that can only be done by using tongue block, and, in fact, necessary for jazz and classical playing.
 Simply put, it involves stretching the mouth over about four to five holes, and then using the tongue to block the holes.